 Your web host may eventually help you register your domain, but avoid domain searches affiliated with web hosting services.
 Many hosting services will buy the domain you searched (if you don’t buy it immediately) and then offer to sell it back to you at a higher price.
 Good for their business, but not for yours.

-Step 2: Get a custom logo designed.
+Step 2: Get a custom business logo designed

 Your logo is the cornerstone of your company’s brand identity.